Immigration Status and Court Hearings in Washington State

-- If I am involved in a court case, can the other side’s lawyer report me to ICE?
+- I am involved in a court case.
+Can the other side’s lawyer report me to ICE?

 - How can I talk to a lawyer about this?

-- Where can I find the rules and laws about this?
+- Where can I find the rules about this?

 - Get Legal Help

-These changes are to keep people from being arrested by immigration agents (ICE or Border Patrol) when they come to a courthouse.
-They are also to protect people from having their immigration status shared or disclosed in connection with a court proceeding.
-If federal immigration agents continue to arrest people who come to court, they will be breaking these state laws and rules.
+The law and rules are meant to keep people from being arrested by immigration agents (ICE or Border Patrol) when they come to a courthouse.
+They are also meant to protect people from having their immigration status shared or disclosed in connection with a court proceeding.
+Federal immigration agents who continue to arrest people who come to court will be breaking these state laws and rules.

 *If you are concerned about being arrested by immigration agents when you go to court, talk with a lawyer.
 See below for information about how to talk with a lawyer.